jumpinjackie/forge-e33-mod/design/GREEN.md

 G
 Enchantment
 Whenever a creature you control becomes tapped, you may put a quest counter on this Enchantment.
-As long as there are two or more counters on this enchantment.
+As long as there are two or more quest counters on this enchantment.
 Creatures you control have reach.
-As long as there are four or more counters on this enchantment.
+As long as there are four or more quest counters on this enchantment.
 You may play an additional land on each of your turns.
 ---
 I've been trying to overcome this gestral's challenge for months now but it seems even more of a challenge than defeating the Paintress.
 I guess I'll never see the Gestral's grand prize.
 That's my only regret in life.
 - Laure, Expedition 37